pythoctopus/AdmiralOrientation/README.md

 # AdmiralOrientation
+This repository contains the code for recording the red admiral orientation from videos in the Mouritsen-Frost flight simulator.
+It contains two folders:
+Caterpillar includes actual model
+Training includes data for ANN training and validation
+## Model description
 In order to analyze the behavior of the red admiral from video recordings, we employed a two-step approach.
 First, we divided the behaviors of the butterflies into two subcategories: active fluttering flight and passive hanging inside the flight simulator.
 The regions of interest where the butterfly exhibited active flight were later analyzed using a ResNet18-based CNN to determine the animal's orientation.
 The summary of the model is depicted below:
 ![admiral_model](https://github.com/pythoctopus/AdmiralOrientation/assets/56726936/e747bb69-3890-4572-8a13-1d61ce6474bd)